BlueMap-Minecraft/BlueMapWiki/wiki/customization/Markers.md

   in their order, the last position is automatically connected to the first position
 - `shape-y` is the y-position of the shape
 - `detail` is the text that is shown when you click on the shape.
 This property allows using any html-tags
-- `link` is an optional url that is opened when you click on the line (or `null` if you don't want a link)
+- `link` is an optional url that is opened when you click on the shape (or `null` if you don't want a link)
 - `new-tab` defines whether the above link should be opened in a new tab or not
 - `depth-test` if this is `false` the marker will always render above all other (hires) terrain.
 If it's `true`, hires tiles will be able to cover the marker if they are in front of it